AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 15: Understand the costs of exception handling

 - Exception handling is expensive.
 - Compile without support for exceptions when feasible;
-  - **Avoid** unnecessary `try` blocks because they bloat executable size and lower runtime performance even if no exception is actually thrown;
+- **Avoid** unnecessary `try` blocks because they bloat executable size and hit runtime performance even if no exception is actually thrown;
 - Throw exceptions only under exceptional conditions as handling an exception makes the program magnitude slower;
 - Switch to compilers with better exception efficiency when exception handling is the bottleneck on runtime performance.

 To handle exceptions at runtime, programs must do a fair amount of bookkeeping.